 Trousers and Pants

 Trousers and travel pants are definitely a must for your travel list for Europe.
-Jeans are the perfect addition to any casual outfit, while pants are also ideal for hiking or more active pursuits.
+Jeans are the perfect addition to any casual outfit, while loose trousers are also ideal for hiking or more active pursuits.

 Jacket

 Outerwear is a definite must in Europe.
-Even if you’re considering a packing list for Europe in spring or summer, you’ll still want to add in a jacket or two in case of any chilly days.
+Even if you’re considering heading to Europe in spring or summer, you’ll still want to add in a jacket or two in case of any chilly days.

 Hat